aws-samples/digital-pathology-on-aws/README.md

 The OMERO stack can be deployed using this 1-click deployment:
 [![launchstackbutton](Figures/launchstack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=omerostack&templateURL=https://omero-on-aws.s3-us-west-1.amazonaws.com/OMEROstackTLS_RW_RO.yml)

 which will deploy two nested CloudFormation templates, one for storage (EFS and RDS) and one for ECS containers (OMERO web and server).
-It also deploys a certificate for TLS termination at Network Load Balancer.
+It also deploys a certificate for TLS termination at Application Load Balancer.
 Majority of parameters already have default values filled and subject to be customized.
 VPC and Subnets are required, which are from previous deployment.
 It also requires the Hosted Zone ID and fully qualifed domain name in [AWS Route53](https://aws.amazon.com/route53/), which will be used to validate SSL Certificate issued by [AWS ACM](https://aws.amazon.com/certificate-manager/).

 If you do not need the redundency for read only OMERO server, you can deploy a single read+write OMERO server using this 1-click deployment:
 [![launchstackbutton](Figures/launchstack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/template?stackName=omerostack&templateURL=https://omero-on-aws.s3-us-west-1.amazonaws.com/OMEROstackTLS_RW.yml)

 Even though the OMERO server is deployed in single instance, you can achieve the Hight Availability (HA) deployment of OMERO web and PostgreSQL database.
-Hosting OMERO server container on EC2 allows you to connect to the instance and run omero client CLI to import images on that instance.
-We have installed [AWS CLI](https://aws.amazon.com/cli/) and [Amazon Corretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/what-is-corretto-11.html) on the EC2 instance hosting OMERO server container using [AWS EC2 user data shell scripts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
+You have option to deploy the OMERO server container on ECS Fargate or EC2 launch type.

+After deploying the stack, you can launch a EC2 instance in one of public subnets in the same VPC, with same OmeroSecurityGroup, and run omero client CLI to import images on that instance.
+We can install [AWS CLI](https://aws.amazon.com/cli/) and [Amazon Corretto 11](https://docs.aws.amazon.com/corretto/latest/corretto-11-ug/what-is-corretto-11.html) on the EC2 instance using [AWS EC2 user data shell scripts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).
 To import microscopic images to OMERO server, you can connect to the EC2 instance using SSH client (login as ec2-user) or Session Manager (login as ssm-user).
 Once connected, run the following scripts on the EC2 instance to install [omero-py](https://docs.openmicroscopy.org/omero/5.6.0/developers/Python.html):

 ```
+yum install -y aws-cfn-bootstrap bzip2 unzip
+/opt/aws/bin/cfn-signal -e $? --stack ${AWS::StackName} --resource ECSAutoScalingGroup --region ${AWS::Region}
+yum install java-11-amazon-corretto-headless -y
+curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
+unzip awscliv2.zip
+./aws/install
 curl -LO https://anaconda.org/anaconda-adam/adam-installer/4.4.0/download/adam-installer-4.4.0-Linux-x86_64.sh
 bash adam-installer-4.4.0-Linux-x86_64.sh -b -p ~/adam
 echo -e '\n# Anaconda Adam\nexport PATH=~/adam/bin:$PATH' >> ~/.bashrc